adetabs/portfolio/README.md

 # Portfolio

-Simple portfolio using Vite for static site generation, TailwindCSS for styling and Turbo Drive / Hotwired for SPA-feel.
+Simple portfolio using Vite for static site generation and Turbo Drive / Hotwired for SPA-feel.